abrander/pnmap/README.md

 - Detects DHCP vendors
 - Detects SSDP user agents
 - Displays ethernet OUI vendor
+- no cgo needed.

 Requirements
 ------------

-A working Go environment is required for compiling.
+A working Go environment is required for compiling and a Linux host is required for running.

-pnmap uses libpcap and requires the `libpcap0.8-dev` package.

 Compiling
 ---------